m10k/foundry/README.md

 Signbots are started as shown below.

-    $ ./signbot.sh --key <keyid>
+    $ ./signbot.sh --gpg-key <keyid>

-The purpose of signbot is to sign Debian packages, so you need to tell it which key to use using the `--key` option.
+The purpose of signbot is to sign Debian packages, so you need to tell it which key to use using the `--gpg-key` option.
 The key must be a key-id from the default GPG key ring.
 By default, signbots are load-balanced the same way as the buildbots.
 If you want to sign packages going to one repository with a different key than packages going to a different repository, you will have to start two signbots with differing `--endpoint` and